mDIS inside Docker - Part 1

 Check general, system-wide Docker configuration

-Check general configuration of Docker daemon and Docker registry:
+Check general configuration of Docker daemon and Docker Container Registry:

 Check settings in file